Fixed point subalgebras of lattice vertex operator algebras by an automorphism of order three

-In Section 3 we discuss in detail the irreducible $\tau^i$-twisted $V_{\LCD}$-modules $\VLCDTeta(\tau^i)$, $i=1,2$, which are obtained by the method of \cite{DL2,L}.
-We describe those irreducible $\tau^i$-twisted $V_{\LCD}$-modules as modules for $(V_L^{\otau})^{\otimes \ell}$ (Theorem \ref{thm:twist-L-st}).
+In Section 3 we discuss in detail the irreducible $\htau^i$-twisted $V_{\LCD}$-modules $\VLCDTeta(\htau^i)$, $i=1,2$, which are obtained by the method of \cite{DL2,L}.
+We describe those irreducible $\htau^i$-twisted $V_{\LCD}$-modules as modules for $(V_L^{\otau})^{\otimes \ell}$ (Theorem \ref{thm:twist-L-st}).
 The classification of irreducible modules for the orbifold $V_L^{\otau}$ was accomplished in \cite{TY}.
 Our argument here is based on the result.
-In \cite{DLTYY, TY}, a central extension of $L$ by a group $\la \kappa_6 \ra$ of order $6$ was used.
-We note that $V_L$ in the notation of \cite{DLTYY, TY} can be embedded naturally into our $V_{L^{\oplus \ell}} \subset \VLCD$.
-Thus the results of \cite{DLTYY, TY} are applicable.

-In Section 4 we determine certain fusion rules for $V_L^{\otau}$, which will be necessary in Section 5.
+In Section 4 we determine certain fusion rules for $V_L^{\otau}$ (Proposition \ref{prop:fusionL}), which will be necessary in Section 5.
 In fact, these fusion rules are crucial for our arguments.

 The proof of the main theorem is divided into three steps.
-In Section 5 we begin with the classification of irreducible modules for the orbifold $V_{L^{\oplus \ell}}^\tau$ of $V_{L^{\oplus \ell}}$ by the automorphism $\tau$.
+In Section 5 we begin with the classification of irreducible modules for the orbifold $V_{L^{\oplus \ell}}^\htau$ (Proposition \ref{prop:irr-L-l}).
 This is the case where both of $C$ and $D$ are the zero code.
-The rationality and the $C_2$-cofiniteness of $V_{L^{\oplus \ell}}^\tau$ are also obtained.
+The rationality and the $C_2$-cofiniteness of $V_{L^{\oplus \ell}}^\htau$ are also obtained.
 Moreover, some of the fusion rules are computed (Proposition \ref{prop:fusion-L-l}).

-Next, in Section 6 we classify the irreducible modules for $V_{L_{\zero \times D}}^\tau$ (Theorem 6.2 below), which is the case where $C$ is the zero code $\{\zero\}$.
+In Section 6 we classify the irreducible modules for $V_{L_{\zero \times D}}^\htau$ (Theorem \ref{thm:irr-D}), which is the case where $C$ is the zero code $\{\zero\}$.
 In this case only simple current extension is involved and the argument is relatively straightforward.
-The argument here is similar to that in Section 5.
-The rationality and the $C_2$-cofiniteness of $V_{L_{\0 \times D}}^\htau$ (Theorem \ref{thm:irr-D}), together with some of the fusion rules are also obtained (Proposition \ref{prop:fusion-D}).
+The rationality and the $C_2$-cofiniteness of $V_{L_{\zero \times D}}^\htau$ (Theorem \ref{thm:irr-D}), together with some of the fusion rules are also obtained (Proposition \ref{prop:fusion-D}).